glaciercoder/rpg_demo/notes/notes.md

 # Basic Knowledge

 - Use `<cstdint>` to specify the size.
 - `static const` can not only be used as class data member type, it can also be used in class member function.
 This will reduce the overhead if the member function is called frequently.
-Expecially for variables that are used just by one member function.
+Especially for variables that are used just by one member function.